TicketsBot/docs/src/setup/dashboard.md

 -
 When Tickets are closed, a transcript will automatically be recorded, encrypted, and stored in cloud based object storage - with no user interaction required.

-A message similar to the one following will also be sent to your archive channel to notify you the ticket was closed and provide you with a link to the dashboard to view the archive:
+A message, similar to the one following, will also be sent to your archive channel to notify you the ticket was closed and provide you with a link to the dashboard to view the archive:

 ![Archive message](/img/archive_message.webp)